 Music and the Power to Heal – Years ago, I was with a trauma patient in the ICU.
 The prognosis wasn’t encouraging.
 Weary and sad, he made a baffling request when he asked me to sing.
 I sat as close as I could and willingly obliged his favorite tunes.
 Within a few minutes of the music, his facial expression softened.
 It became less troubled and more peaceful as he fell into gentle sleep.
 It became our secret, routine.
 Sometimes, he would be delirious and unresponsive but remarkably, he would always respond to the music.
 He would even tap feebly but in perfect rhythm and ask me to continue if I stopped.
 It was astonishing and humbling to realize (again) the power of music to heal.

-Music and Team Work – From Indian classical music to jazz quartets to an instrumental orchestra, team work is imperative to individual and team success.
+Music and Team Work – From Indian classical music to jazz quartets, team work is imperative to individual and team success.
 It’s lean, agile, and spontaneous.
 In his book, Yes to the Mess, jazz pianist and management scholar Frank J. Barrett shares surprising leadership lessons from jazz.
 One of the lessons that inspired and stayed with me was his call to perform and experiment at the same time.
 This calls for a confluence of collaboration, trust, and collective creativity while constantly being aware that it’s the music, that is at the forefront of it all.
 The musician is simply the medium.

 What is the music of your leadership communicating?
 To your teams, peers, leaders, and stakeholders?
 How has music healed, transformed, or elevated you or your teams?
 Please leave a comment or start a dialogue.
 I can’t wait to learn with you!

 *Illustrations: Flickr, Unsplash